khangchow/Camery/README.md

 Hello, welcome to Camery - my first public library so there should be a lot of mistakes and bugs >.< .
-So please feel free to create you MR if you have any advise or contribution for Camery.
+So please feel free to create your MR if you have any advise or contribution for Camery.
 Thank you <3

 Here are steps to import Camery into your own project: